spotinst/help/src/docs/ocean/features/roll1.md

 >**Note:** To stop a roll while it is running, click the **Stop Roll** button on the screen's right, then click **Stop Roll** in the confirmation box.

-##  Create or Edit a Roll Schedule
+##  Create a Roll Schedule

 >**Note:** You can schedule cluster or Virtual Node Group rolls.
 You cannot schedule Node Pools rolls.

-To create or edit a roll schedule:
+To create a roll schedule:

 1. To create your first roll schedule, click **Schedule a Roll**